 - response to treatment

 Type 1: Chiari type 1 is not considered fatal.
-One study looked at 29 people with CM type 1 and found that 96 percent reported improvement six months after surgery.
+One looked at 29 people with CM type 1 and found that 96 percent reported improvement six months after surgery.
 One person reported no change.
 All participants still felt residual symptoms after surgery.
 The most common symptoms felt after treatment included pain and loss of sensation.
 CM surgery can’t reverse existing nerve damage, but treatment helps prevent further damage.

 Each outcome depends on the person.
 Talk to your doctor about your condition, operation risks, and other concerns.
 It may help to define success, which can vary from improving symptoms to eliminating symptoms.